weiyx16/Xwin-LM/Xwin-Coder/README.md

 [![Model Weight License](https://img.shields.io/badge/Model%20Weights%20License-bigscience%20OpenRAIL%20M%20v1-yellow)](MODEL_WEIGHTS_LICENSE)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/) -->

-This folder is used to evaluate and reproduce the results of our code assistent model XwinCoder: A series of models that are instruction- finetuned from open-source pretrained models.
+This folder is used to evaluate and reproduce the results of our code assistent model XwinCoder: A series of models that are instruction-finetuned from open-source pretrained models.
 Also, this folder can serve as a complete codebase for evaluating code-related capabilities of instruction finetuned models, whereas existing codebases like [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main) are mainly designed for pretrained base models.
 To facilitate the researchers to do ablation experiments and decrease set-up burden, we seperate the evaluation of each task instead of integrating them into a single framework.

 ## Updates